History of the Jews in Milwaukee: 20th Century

 Due to its religious tolerance, industry and German roots, Milwaukee was considered a good place for Jews.
 By the early 20th century, many of the community's early Jewish founders had assimilated into the city's educated German elite.
 In 1912, the last German-language temple in Milwaukee voted to switch to English as a reflection of the community's adoption of English as the majority language.

 By 1925, the Jewish population in Milwaukee had grown to 22,000, which was eleventh largest concentration of Jews in the United States at the time.
 Secondary waves of Jewish immigrants came to the city in the hundreds after the rise of the Nazi party in Germany in the 1930s and the end of the Soviet Union in the late 1970s into the 1990s.
 These Eastern European immigrants settled on the West Side of Milwaukee in the Haymarket, Sherman Park, Upper East Side and Shorewood neighborhoods.

 Milwaukee was home to multiple Jewish newspapers, including two Yiddish newspapers: the Wochenblat (1914-1932) and the Yidishe Shtimme (1930-1931).
 In 1921, the Wisconsin Jewish Chronicle was founded as a newspaper that was published weekly and continues into the present day to be published online.

 Jews in Milwaukee became heavily involved in entrepreneurship in various industries, such as grocery stores, clothes-making, recycling, meatpacking and manufacturing.
 Kohl's, ManpowerGroup, Master Lock, Sigma-Aldrich and the MGIC Investment Corporation were all founded in Milwaukee during this time.
 The Jewish Vocational Service, the first rehabilitation agency in the United States to help veterans retrain and find jobs, opened in 1938.

 By 1951, although Jews made up only 3% of Milwaukee's population, 20% of the doctors and 17% of the attorneys in the city were Jewish.
 The Jewish population was estimated at 23,000 in 1968.

+In addition to synagogues in other parts of the city, the West Side neighborhood of Milwaukee had 5 orthodox synagogues from 1956 to 1985, each of which had its own afternoon Hebrew school until the establishment of the Hillel community day school in the 1960s.
+Among the Orthodox rabbis were Rabbi David Shapiro of Congregation Anshe Sfard, Rabbi Israel Feldman of Congregation Agudas Achim and Rabbi Jacob Twerski of Beth Yehuda.
+In the 21st century, these congregations had all closed or moved to the new northern neighborhood of Mequon, except for Congregation Beth Yehuda which remained on the West Side under the leadership of Rabbi Michel Twerski.

 The Milwaukee Jewish Film Festival, held annually in October to showcase local and international Jewish films, began in 1997.